-The German office of chancellor is similar to that of a prime minister in other parliamentary systems of government.
+The German office of chancellor is similar to that of a prime minister in the UK and in other parliamentary systems of government.
 The chancellor is chosen by the members of the Bundestag following a national election.

 - President (Bundespräsident): Frank-Walter Steinmeier (sworn in March 2017), Joachim Gauck (March 18, 2012-Feb.
 2017), Christian Wulff (June 2010-Feb.
 17, 2012*), Horst Köhler (2004-2010)

 The office of German president is a largely ceremonial position with no political power.
 The president is considered an important moral authority.
 With a term of five years (max.
 2 terms).
 He or she is elected by a special body made up of members of the Bundestag, state parliament (Landtag) delegates and public figures.